Go paperless! You can receive a PDF of your bill by email.

 Electronic Account Withdraw

-Water and Sewer bills are issued monthly and are due on the 15th of the month or next business day if the 15th falls on a weekend or holiday.
-You can mail your payment to the address below, or drop it off in the night deposit box.
-Payments in the form of cash, check or money order can be dropped in the night box.
-No change is given, any overpayment is credited to your account.
+Water and Sewer bills are issued monthly and are due on the 15th of the month or the next business day if the 15th falls on a weekend or holiday.
+You can pay online, mail your payment to the address below, or drop it off in the night deposit box.
+Payments made in the form of cash, check, or money orders can be dropped in the night box.
+No change is given and any overpayment is credited to your account.

 Location and mailing address:

 211 E Boundary St

 Perrysburg, Ohio 43551